Donate to Orange Partnership

 In the Community

-We recently partnered with Stanback Middle School Administration - teachers, students and parents - to host a "Take Down Tobacco" Event.
-We used fun kickball games, awareness activities and engaging high school Intern presentations to encourage our youth to live tobacco and drug free and promote alternative coping skills.
+Our coalition joined forces with Stanback Middle School - administration, teachers, students and parents - to host a "Take Down Tobacco" Event.
+We used fun kickball games, awareness activities and engaging high school Intern presentations to encourage our youth to live tobacco and drug free and consider alternative coping activities.
 Check out our recap video below!

 Quitting Smoking Isn't Easy.